Closing date: 28 Nov 2025

 £52k pa*, depending on experience and qualifications, plus International Supplement

 Enjoying unique lifestyle opportunities, St Helena Island is a self-governing overseas territory of the United Kingdom.
-It forms part of the wider British Overseas Territory of St Helena, Ascension and Tristan da Cunha.
 Although better placed to develop economically and socially as a result of opening our international airport in 2017, we are not at the stage of self-sufficiency and therefore remain dependent on UK government aid.
+The island’s team of Law Officers is currently made up of the Attorney General with two PAs, Solicitor General, Legislative Commissioner, two Legislative Drafters, Crown Prosecutor, Senior Crown Counsel (Civil), Crown Counsel (for Ascension Island), Crown Counsel (Civil), Crown Counsel (Commercial) and Crown Counsel (Contracts).

 In addition, you must demonstrate our core values of fairness, integrity and teamwork and use your diverse expertise and experiences to ensure your time on the Island has the broadest benefit to St Helena.
 As an officer funded through the Technical Co-Operation Programme you will be expected to share your knowledge and skills beyond the workplace contributing to workforce, community and capacity development in St Helena.